howsayhao/hj_reg_auto/README.md

   - `-m, --module [MODULE_NAME]`

     If `-g, --generate` option is specified, this option specifies top-level `addrmap` name and top-level RDL file name to be generated for subsequent analysis and further modification.
-See detailed information in Chapter 2.4: RTL generator.

   - `-gdir, --gen_dir [GEN_DIR]`